The author enjoys writing about the intersection of gender and fashion, including gender-neutral attire and cross-dressing.

 Instead, cross-dressing is used here for those men who often wear women’s items of clothing, fully or in part, to constitute their clothing ensemble or for specific roles while functioning or presenting as men.
 The proportion of male cross-dressers in this context is much higher, though data is limited.

-A conservative estimate of men who cross-dress in the same sense as women, so to speak, is about 2–10%, a much larger proportion than full transvestites or transgenders, though a smaller proportion than women who cross-dress “normally” in a socially acceptable context.
+A conservative estimate of men who cross-dress in the same sense as women, so to speak, is about 2–10%, a much larger proportion than full transvestites, though a smaller proportion than women who cross-dress “normally” in a socially acceptable context.

 MTF cross-dressing is often inadmissible, even between friends.
 Maybe it’s better defined as gender non-conformism.
 Today, online situations are making data and intra-male discussion on cross-dressing issues more available.
 Finally, cross-dressing in the sense discussed here is shorn of sexual connotations and “fetishism”, though varying degrees of pride or pleasure may be associated with such experimentation.